 Faith is important at EMU.
 We’re all journeying together – though we may take different paths – toward deepening our faith, learning how we might live out that faith day to day, and reaching academic and professional goals.

-About half of the undergraduate student body is Mennonite.
+About a third of the undergraduate student body is Mennonite.
 Dozens of denominations and faith traditions, and more than 30 nationalities, are all part of the EMU family.

 Chapels throughout the week, Sunday evening celebrations, worship through music, Bible studies in residence halls, prayer partners willing to support you throughout your year… these are some of of the ways undergraduate students connect to Christ on campus.
 Other students enjoy being part of a network of adult learners who share similar values and goals.